aws-solutions/research-service-workbench-on-aws/workbench-core/authentication/docs/authenticationMiddleware.md

   - [built in express](https://expressjs.com/en/4x/api.html) via `express.json()` for express versions >= 4.16.0
   - [body-parser](https://www.npmjs.com/package/body-parser) for express versions < 4.16.0
 - the `verifyToken` middleware is mounted at the app level with no path, as it should execute every time a request is received
+- the `csurf` middleware is mounted at the app level with no path, as it should execute every time a request is received
 - the `RoutesIgnored` object is imported from the [authorization package](../../authorization/)

 #### Example